essc/clp_foss4g_workshop/source/qgis_map_composer.rst

 .. tip::
-   While you can change legend items title and order within the :guilabel:`Print Composer` :guilabel:`Legend items` dialogs, it is better to change them within the main QGIS :guilabel:`Map Legend` view.
+   While you can change legend items title and order within the `Print Composer` `Legend items` dialogs, it is better to change them within the main QGIS `Map Legend` view.
 This is very useful especially when your are creating several map layouts of the same data layers.